thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 I want to thank [Paul Hammant](https://paulhammant.com/2018/10/07/conways-observation) for nudging me to include the Inverse Conway's Manoeuvre and for saying this is a great article.
 Thank you, Paul!

-I also would like to thank [Ruth Malan](https://twitter.com/ruthmalan) for writing down and sharing here reflections on Conway's Law.
+I also would like to thank [Ruth Malan](https://twitter.com/ruthmalan) for writing down and sharing her reflections on Conway's Law.
 A lot of the above content is influenced by the traces Ruth wrote in the sand.

 ## Bibliography